 Richard J. DeAgazio has been one of our independent directors since the completion of our initial listed public offering.
-He had previously served as one of our independent directors and chairman of our corporate governance committee from November 2011 until September 2016.
+He is also currently the chairperson of the Board's Compensation Committee and a member of our Nominating and Corporate Governance Committee and Sustainability Committee.
 Mr. DeAgazio has been the principal of Ironsides Assoc.
 LLC., a consulting company in marketing and sales in the financial services industry, since he founded the company in June 2007.
-He is also currently, and has been since 2009, Chairman of the Soom, Inc., a supply chain software company and a member of the Board of Directors of Commodore Builders, a construction management firm, also from 2009 to the present.
+He is also currently, and has been since 2009, Chairman of the Soom, Inc., a supply chain software company and a member of the Board of Directors of Commodore Builders, a construction management firm.
 Mr. DeAgazio is, and has been since 2016, Chairman of the Advisory Board of Billaway.com, a cloud-based technology platform in the mobile data industry.
 In 1981, he joined Boston Capital Corp., a diversified real estate and investment banking firm, which, through its various investment funds, owns over \$12 billion in real estate assets, as Executive Vice President and Principal.
 He founded and served as the President of Boston Capital Securities, Inc., a FINRA-registered broker dealer, which is an affiliate of Boston Capital Corp., from 1981 through December 2007.
 Mr. DeAgazio formerly served on the National Board of Governors of FINRA and served as a member of the National Adjudicatory Council of FINRA.
-He was the Vice Chairman of FINRA's District 11, and served as Chairman of the FINRA's Statutory Disqualification Subcommittee of the National Business Conduct Committee.
+He was the Vice Chairman of FINRA's District 11 and served as Chairman of the FINRA's Statutory Disqualification Subcommittee of the National Business Conduct Committee.
 He also served on the FINRA State Liaison Committee, the Direct Participation Program Committee and as Chairman of the Nominating Committee.
 He is a founder and past President of the National Real Estate Investment Association.
 He is past President of the National Real Estate Securities and Syndication Institute and past President of the Real Estate Securities and Syndication Institute (MA Chapter).
-Prior to joining Boston Capital in 1981, Mr. DeAgazio was the Senior Vice President and Director of the Brokerage Division of Dresdner Securities (USA), Inc., an international investment-banking firm owned by four major European banks, and was a Vice President of Burgess & Leith/Advest.
-He was member of the Boston Stock Exchange for 42 years.
-He was on the Board of Directors of Cognistar Corporation and FurnitureFind.com and recently retired from serving as Vice-Chairman of the Board of Trustees of Bunker Hill Community College, the Board of Trustees of Junior Achievement of Massachusetts and the Board of Advisors for the Ron Burton Kid's Training Village.
-He is on the Board of Corporators of Northeastern University and also is active on the Boards of numerous notfor-profit organizations.
+Prior to joining Boston Capital in 1981, Mr. DeAgazio was the Senior Vice President and Director of the Brokerage Division of Dresdner Securities (USA), Inc., an international investment-banking firm owned by four major European banks and was a Vice President of Burgess & Leith/Advest.
+He was a member of the Boston Stock Exchange for 42 years.
+He was on the Board of Directors of Cognistar Corporation and FurnitureFind.com and recently retired from serving as Vice-Chairman of the Board of Trustees of Bunker Hill Community College, the Board of Trustees of Junior Achievement of Massachusetts, and the Board of Advisors for the Ron Burton Kid's Training Village.
+He is on the Board of Corporator, Emeritus, of Northeastern University and also is active on the Boards of numerous not-for-profit organizations.
 He graduated from Northeastern University.
 Mr. DeAgazio was selected as a director because of his extensive senior executive officer and board service experience and experience with real estate operations.